 MyTimetable allows you to integrate your timetable with your calendar apps such as Outlook, Google Calendar, Apple Calendar and other calendar apps on your smartphone.
 Any timetable changes will be automatically synced with your calendar.
 If you wish, you can also receive an email notification of the change.
 You can turn notifications on in ‘Settings’ (after login).

 For more information, watch the video or go the the 'help-page' in MyTimetable.
 Please note: Joint Degree students Leiden/Delft have to merge their two different timetables into one.
 This video explains how to do this.

 Written exam based on homework and course questions: ½ of the grade

-Retake exam with same format (for written exam only, not proposal-review)
+Retake exam with same format.

 From the academic year 2022-2023 on every student has to register for courses with the new enrollment tool MyStudyMap.
 There are two registration periods per year: registration for the fall semester opens in July and registration for the spring semester opens in December.
 Please see this page for more information.
 Exemptions are minor students and fall semester for 1st year bachelor students: the student administration will enroll these groups for courses.

 Please note that it is compulsory to both preregister and confirm your participation for every exam and retake.
 Not being registered for a course means that you are not allowed to participate in the final exam of the course.
 Confirming your exam participation is possible until ten days before the exam.

 Extensive FAQ's on MyStudymap can be found here.